DevilXD/TwitchDropsMiner/README.md

 #### Key Features:

-- **Authentication**: Use the Login tab to login to Twitch directly from the web interface
+- **Authentication**: Use the Login tab to login to Twitch directly from the dashboard
 - **Channel Switching**: Click the "Watch" button next to any channel in the channels list to immediately switch to that stream
-- **Claim Drops**: When a drop is ready to be claimed (100% progress), a "Claim Now" button will appear, allowing you to claim the drop directly from the web interface
+- **Claim Drops**: When a drop is ready to be claimed (100% progress), a "Claim Now" button will appear, allowing you to claim the drop directly from the dashboard
 - **Inventory Management**: View your pending and claimed drops in the Inventory tab
 - **Real-time Updates**: The interface automatically refreshes every 10 seconds to show the latest status